Phylica polifolia

-Phylica polifolia, also called rosemary or Saint Helena rosemary, is a species of plant in the family Rhamnaceae.
+Phylica polifolia, also called rosemary or Saint Helena rosemary, is a species of flowering plant in the family Rhamnaceae.
 It is endemic to Saint Helena.
 Its natural habitats are rocky areas and rocky shores.

+The species was first described as Rhamnus polifolia by Martin Vahl in 1794.
+In 1942 Neville Stuart Pillans placed the species in genus Phylica as P. polifolia.